EmuDeck/emudeck.github.io/docs/troubleshooting/steamos/index.md

 To uninstall, in Konsole, type `flatpak remove org.freedesktop.Platform.VulkanLayer.gamescope` and press enter to uninstall the Gamescope Flatpak.

 If you do not have it installed, you may try entering this command in case you accidentally overlooked it in the `flatpak list` command.
 If you do not have it installed, this command will return a generic error message.

 ***

+### Steam ROM Manager

+***

+#### Did you hide the game in Steam ROM Manager?

+When parsing an app list in Steam ROM Manager, it is easy to misclick and accidentally exclude a game.
+Excluding a game will hide it from the parsed app list preventing it from being added to Steam.

+To "un-hide" a game:

+1. Open Steam ROM Manager
+2. Click the `Exceptions` button
+3. Locate or search for your game in the list
+4. Click `Remove exception`
+5. Click the `Save` button
+    * If you **do not** click the `Save` button, the game will still be hidden from the app list
+6. Generate an app list and your game will appear

+If your game was not in the exceptions list, your issue lies elsewhere.
+See [Do you have the correct BIOS or ROM file types?](#do-you-have-the-correct-bios-or-rom-file-types) for another common instance where your games may not show up in Steam ROM Manager.

+***

+#### Did you turn on duplicate parsers in Steam ROM Manager?

+For some systems, there may be more than one option (RetroArch core or standalone emulator) to play your game.
+If you enable all of the respective options for a single system, you will have duplicates in your app list with each entry correlating to a different emulator option.

+For example, the Nintendo DS system can be played through both a standalone emulator and a RetroArch core.
+If you enable both parsers, you will have duplicates with half that will launch through the standalone emulator and half through the RetroArch core.
+These can be identiifed by the "Collections" tab in Game Mode.
+However, if you prefer to only use one option for a system, make sure the other option **is disabled**.

+***

+#### Are you seeing missing artwork?
+Are you getting axios errors?

+These axios errors mean that there is a potential network issue causing connection problems between Steam ROM Manager and the website it scrapes its art from, [https://www.steamgriddb.com/](https://www.steamgriddb.com/).

+If you are seeing these issues, wait 24-48 hours and try again.

+***